 Is the risk of contracting a virus on a plane higher?

 According to the International Air Transport Association, the risk is low as most modern aircraft supply air to the passenger cabin that are either 100% fresh or a mixture of fresh and re-circulated filtered through an HEPA system making it 99.97% clean or better and used in surgical operating rooms.
+Mask mandates exist for all air travel – we recommend a high-grade mask such as an N95 mask for best protection.
 Aircrafts are also undergoing additional cleaning between journeys, but you can further ensure your safety by bringing along disinfectant wipes and using these on your armrests, tray tables and entertainment screens when you board your plane

 Are there any special entry requirements I should be aware of?

-Kaya Placement Advisors and ground teams are kept informed on a daily basis of any new entry requirements specific to COVID.
+Kaya Placement Advisors and ground teams are kept informed on a daily basis of any new entry requirements specific to COVID-19.
 They will advise you accordingly so that you are aware of any specific requirements you need to prepare for before and when entering.
 Please do keep in mind that government regulations are constantly changing, and we ask you to remain flexible as airport measures might be vary from what we are able to communicate with you at the specific time of your travel.
+Our mandatory vaccine requirement will ensure greater access and fewer restrictions apply to you.

-Is the use of the pool at location safe?
+Is the use of pools at the location safe?

-The on-site swimming pools are treated with appropriate water-treatments to kill germs and viruses and surfaces around the pool regularly sanitised.
+Where they are available, on-site swimming pools are treated with appropriate water treatments to kill germs and viruses in the water and surfaces around the pool are regularly sanitised.
 There has been no evidence that COVID-19 can spread through the use of swimming pools or other recreational water facilities.
 We recommend you follow social distance and safe swimming practices at all times to protect yourself.

 What happens if I get ill on-site?